SuperOfficeDocs/superoffice-docs/docs/database/tables/role.md

 ---
-uid: table-role
+uid: table-Role
-title: role table
+title: Role table
 description: User roles for role-based security, names and tooltips are in LocaleText.
-For more information regarding role based security, see http://techdoc.superoffice.com so.generated: true
+For more information regarding role based security, see http;//techdoc.superoffice.com so.generated: true
 keywords:
   - "database"
   - "Role"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# role Table (191)
+# Role Table (191)

 ## Fields